Reynel Hugnatan

-Reynel Frances T. Hugnatan (born November 3, 1978) is a Filipino professional basketball player who plays for the San Juan Knights franchise of the Maharlika Pilipinas Basketball League (MPBL) and Pilipinas Super League (PSL).
+Reynel Frances T. Hugnatan (born November 3, 1978) is a Filipino professional basketball player for the San Juan Knights of the Maharlika Pilipinas Basketball League (MPBL).
 He also serves as an assistant coach for the Meralco Bolts of the Philippine Basketball Association (PBA).
 He was picked 9th overall by the Coca-Cola Tigers in the 2003 PBA draft.

 On May 12, 2023, Hugnatan retired from professional basketball and later became an assistant coach for the Bolts.
 In November 2023, however, he would un-retire to suit up for the MisOr Mustangs.

 Early life and college career

 Hugnatan was born in Bacolod.
 He grew up in Talisay, a municipality in Negros Occidental.
 His father was a truck driver, and his family also ran a small farm.
 He worked as a sakada, an itinerant field worker in sugarcane fields.

 Hugnatan played for the University of Manila Hawks at the high school level for two years.
 He also played for them in the collegiate level under head coach Ato Tolentino but only stayed there for one year.